BoboDance/RL-Homework/Challenge_3/README.md

 The implementation can be found in the python module `Challenge_3.REINFORCE`.

+We experimented a lot with with different policy types (discrete and continuous policies) and with different ways to weight the policy gradients (episode return, immediate rewards, discounting, baselines, normalization).
+However, we still had trouble learning a good policy for `Levitation-v1` (see issues).

 ### Issues

 The levitation environment appeared very trivial to us at first sight, but this appear not to be the case.